-As you go through the course lessons on Udacity, now and then you’ll take a quiz.
-These quizzes usually come at the end of course units.
-And, they serve as a way to ensure that you understood the lesson materials.
+As you go through the course lessons on Udacity, now and then, you’ll be asked to take a quiz.
+These quizzes usually come at the end of course units and serve as a way to ensure that you understand the lesson materials.

 Completing graded projects